briankoser/sfc-listeners-guide/episodes/0069-the-nephilim-conspiracy.md

   <q class="koby">This is ridiculous.</q>
 </div>

-<q class="archivist inline">10 episodes after Matt randomly jokes about changing the title to "The Sci-Fi Catholic", Ben converts to Catholicism makes the same joke.</q>
+{% arc %}10 episodes after Matt randomly jokes about changing the title to "The Sci-Fi Catholic", Ben converts to Catholicism and makes the same joke.{% endarc %}

 Main theories are offspring of Seth and offspring of fallen angels